 On April 28, 2021, The New York Times published an article about the results of a study showing that racial and ethnic minorities throughout America suffer disproportionately high levels of ambient fine particulate air pollution (also known as PM 2.5)–the number-one environmental cause of human death.
 The study appeared in the April 28, 2021, issue of Science Advances.

 Researchers gathered data from multiple pollution sources, including vehicles, agricultural sites, the construction industry, restaurants, and residential culprits.
 The numbers painted a clear picture of systemic environmental injustice in which people of color experience exposure to more pollution relative to their white counterparts.
 Although the researchers anticipated disparities of this nature, they did not expect to find that the inconsistencies spanned every type of pollution source.

-The below table accompanied the NYT article, with the data coming from the Science Advances study.
+The table below accompanied The New York Times article, which cited data coming from the Science Advances study.

 How the PM 2.5 Data Applies to Various Social Groups

-In December 2019, NYT published another article about global pollution.
+In December 2019, The New York Times published another article about global pollution.
 This piece revealed that we enjoy a decline in this type of pollution.
 Despite this drop, the racial and socioeconomic inequities related to PM 2.5 exposure persist – prompting interest in conducting the Science Advances study.

-The researchers studied data produced by the Environmental Protection Agency (EPA) for their 2014 National Emissions Inventory (NEI) Data Report – which studied more than 5,000 sources of emission.
+The researchers studied data produced by the Environmental Protection Agency (EPA) for their 2014 National Emissions Inventory (NEI) Data Report, which studied more than 5,000 sources of emission.
 The analysts then cross-referenced this data with United States Census data representing income and race-ethnicity groups.
-Using these cross-sections of data, the researchers pinpointed PM 2.5 exposure disparities by the identified groups.
+Using these cross-sections of data, the researchers pinpointed PM 2.5 exposure disparities in the identified groups.

 The Report Underscores the Political Redlining Practice’s Impact